-Header based authentication is a method where the users are authenticated to access backend applications based on the user information which is sent through the HTTP headers.
-In the URL, the HTTP header section contains authentication parameters which can be configured to set the Header Based Authentication for on premise apps.
+×HTTP Header-based authentication provides user agent authentication to access backend applications and on-premise apps, where the information is sent through the HTTP headers.
+In the Header URL, the HTTP header section contains the authentication parameters that are configured to set the Header Based Authentication for on-premise apps.

-Most backend applications (and on-premise solutions) do not have support for SSO (or an IDP).
-So we need a reverse proxy server in between them to set up SSO (or an IDP) to authenticate the users.
-By enabling Header Based Authentication for on premise apps, users can log in to a proxied application using just the contents of the header body of the URL.
-Admin can specify which parameters should be used to authenticate users and have it customized to their security needs.
+Most legacy applications (and on-premise solutions) do not support SSO for user agent access control.
+So we need a reverse proxy server in between them to set up SSO (or an IAM) to authenticate the users.
+By enabling Header Based Authentication for on-premise apps, users can log in to the proxied legacy application using just the contents of the header body of the URL.
+Admin can specify which parameters should be used to authenticate user agents and have it customized to their security needs.

-Header based authentication for on premise apps provides easy and secure single sign-on (SSO) to your on-premise applications for users.
+HTTP header-based authentication for on-premise apps provides easy and secure single sign-on (SSO) for all authorized user agents.

-With header based authentication for on premise apps, you can change which parameters in the header are to be used to authenticate users.
+With header-based authentication for on-premise apps, you can set custom URL parameters in the header to be used to authenticate users.
 This offers customizability and reduces security risks.

-Message integrity is maintained as we know the content will not be modified.
+Message integrity is maintained as we know the content will not be modified, as no unauthorized user agent will access the legacy apps.

 Let’s see the steps of how Header Based Authentication for on premise apps works with a reverse proxy server